orzklv/web/stacks/cxsmxs-v3.md

 - Changed frontend bundler from `Preact.js` to `Turbopack`
 - Tauri should be bootstrapped with next.js
 - Server Arch Linux should use liquorix kernel
+- Huge datasets with massive concurrency should be stored in Cassandra